-Lakewood resident Layne Bladow is a Fire Captain at West Pierce Fire and Rescue, the president of West Pierce Fire Fighter Local 1488-IAFF, a member of the Washington State Council of Fire Fighters, and served as a delegate to the International Association of Firefighters convention.
+Appointed August 2015 Lakewood resident Layne Bladow is a Battalion Chief at West Pierce Fire and Rescue, the president of West Pierce Fire Fighter Local 1488-IAFF, a member of the Washington State Council of Fire Fighters, and served as a delegate to the International Association of Firefighters convention.
 He is an active member of Christ Lutheran Church, raises funds for the Muscular Dystrophy Association, and is a graduate of Bates’ Fire Service program.

-Moss is the Department of Early Learning Director.
+Appointed February 2018 Heather Moss is the Director of Human Services for Pierce County.
+Previously, she served as the Department of Early Learning Director.
 Prior to joining the Department of Early Learning as the deputy director in 2014, Moss was the deputy director at Child Care Aware of Washington.
 Her previous experience in Washington state government includes serving nine years as a research analyst with the Joint Legislative Audit and Review Committee, and another five years as both a budget and policy analyst for the Office of Financial Management.
 She has also worked as an adjunct faculty member of The Evergreen State College.
 Moss holds a Master’s in Public Administration from the University of Washington, and a Bachelor’s Degree from the University of Montana.